Venezuela crisis cuts deep at children's hospital - Journal du Cameroun

 From broken water pipes to a single functioning elevator and rats and cockroaches in the hallways, the J.M. de los Rios hospital has a long list of problems, doctors say.

-Doctor Belen Arteaga, the head of the nephrology department, earns only the monthly minimum wage of 2.5 million bolivars — or $36 dollars at the official rate.
+Belen Arteaga, the head of the nephrology department, earns only the monthly minimum wage of 2.5 million bolivars — or $36 at the official rate.

-That’s enough to buy a kilogram of meat in Venezuela, where the IMF predicts inflation will soar to new heights of more than 13,000 percent this year.
+That’s enough to buy a kilogram (2.2 pounds) of meat in Venezuela, where the IMF predicts inflation will soar to new heights of more than 13,000 percent this year.

 For want of antibiotics, Arteaga said she saw four children die at the hospital.
 Infant mortality jumped more than 30 percent in 2016 compared to 2015, the most recent official figures show.